Why subscribe to Homo Vitruvius?

 Art, culture, information, and ideas for a free, tolerant, and democratic people.

-We cannot be complacent about what is at stake, which is everything.
-There is no Constitutional, institutional, or traditional bulwark, no compact in the blood of 1776, the Civil War, or World War II that will save American democracy.
+Americans cannot be complacent about what is at stake, which is everything.
+There is no Constitutional, institutional, or traditional bulwark, no compact in the blood of 1776, the Civil War, or World War II that will save American democracy from the cruel and corrupt, dishonest and autocratic, fascistic threat of Trumpism.
 They all have failed, breached one by one for nine years.
 None but one: this coming presidential election.
-And even then, in victory, we will need to protect its outcome.
+And even then, in an earned and fortunate victory, we will need to protect its outcome.
 In defeat, it will be a different year zero.

 You can read the introductory essay of this Substack, conceived to meet the challenge of Trumpism in the 2024 presidential year, below.

-The Publication Schedule (all arriving in your mailbox at 6 a.m.
+The Publication Schedule (arriving in your mailbox at 6 a.m.
 EST)

 Among my recent non-Substack publications is my 2021 poetry collection Waiting for Word published by Finishing Line Press.